Understanding and Protecting Your Hearing Health as You Age

 Family history

-Sometimes, our genes can make us more likely to develop hearing loss as we age.
-If your parents or grandparents had hearing problems, you might be at higher risk too.
+Sometimes, our genes play a role in the development of hearing loss.
+If your parents or grandparents had hearing problems, you might be at higher risk, too.

 Certain health conditions

-Some illnesses, especially those that cause high fevers like meningitis, can harm the parts of our ears responsible for hearing.
+Some illnesses, especially those that cause high fevers like meningitis, can damage the parts of our ears responsible for hearing.

 Medications and hearing loss